Thursday, June 26, 2025

 • Infant (d.
 1829)

 Using the birthplaces of the oldest three children - Rhode Island, Massachusetts, Connecticut, we can make an educated guess about the family's migration.
-Paul's Rhode Island birth and the birthplaxe for both parents indicates the family was likely in Rhode Island around 1810.
+Paul's Rhode Island birth and the birthplace for both parents indicates the family was likely in Rhode Island around 1810.
 Nathaniel's birth would indicate the family likely moved out of Rhode Island shortly there after.
 In 1820, there is a Nathaniel Haley living in Granville.
 The household has 5 males - four under 10 and one 26 to 44 and 4 females - two under 10 and two 26 to 44.
 This household is possibly Nathaniel, Betsey, Paul, Nathaniel Jr. The other household members are possibly a sister/sister-in-law and her children.
 In 1810, Nathaniel Haley living in South Kingston, Rhode Island.
 The household has three individuals one male 26 to 44 and 2 females - one under 10 and one 16 to 25.
 This is possibly Nathaniel and Betsey and an unidentified daughter.

 In 1897, Samuel Allen Healy died in Canton, CT.
 His 1896 will listed the following individuals: